-Elevated temperature corrosion tests on carbon steel pipe samples in steam/water loop with VCI and without inhibitor (control-reference) were conducted using the Chromalox electric boiler steam/water in a closed loop system that could circulate and maintain hot steam at 90 psi, 118 °C (245 °F).
-The control-reference test (without inhibitor addition) was conducted for 1,100 hours and corrosion rate was monitored using electrical resistance (ER) techniques.
+Elevated temperature corrosion tests on carbon steel pipe samples in a steam/water loop with VCI and without inhibitor (control-reference) were conducted using the electric boiler steam/water in a closed loop system that circulated and maintained hot steam at 90 psi, 118°C (245°F).
+The control-reference test (without inhibitor addition) was conducted for 1,100 hours and corrosion rates were monitored using electrical resistance (ER) techniques.
 Figure 4 shows the corrosion rate over time for the reference sample without using any water treatment or inhibitor.
 The average corrosion rate was measured to be 8.2-8.9 mpy.
 After 1,100 hours, 500 mg/L VCI inhibitor was injected into closed loop system.
 This addition resulted in a significant drop in the corrosion rate to 0.72 mpy.
-This indicates that VCI inhibitor had successfully retarded the corrosion reaction and managed to stabilize formation of a protective Fe_3O_4 (magnetite) on the internal surfaces.
-The corrosion test in steam/water closed loop was continued for 1900 hours in total (800 hours beyond introduction of inhibitor to closed loop system) and the dosage of inhibitor was maintained at 100 mg/L. ER probe showed a steady corrosion rate of 1.30 mpy.
+This indicates that VCI inhibitor had successfully retarded the corrosion reaction and managed to stabilize formation of a protective Fe3O4 (magnetite) on the internal surfaces.
+The corrosion test in steam/water closed loop was continued for 1900 hours in total (800 hours beyond introduction of inhibitor to closed loop system) and the dosage of inhibitor was maintained at 100 mg/L. The ER probe showed a steady corrosion rate of 1.30 mpy.
 This is a very impressive result, indicating that a corroding closed loop steam/water system can be successfully recovered by introduction of inhibitor treatment to lower its corrosion rate to an acceptable level.
-Figure 5 also shows the corrosion rate over time for the corrosion test in steam/water closed loop with 100 mg/L VCI inhibitor addition for 2,200 hours.
+Figure 5 shows a comparison of steel pipe inner surface conditions of the inhibitor treated loop and control test after 2,200 hours corrosion test in a hot steam/water closed loop.
 The average corrosion rate was measured at 1.09-1.24 mpy.
-During the boiler drainage (blowout), no sign of any rust formation in the discharged water was observed.
+During the boiler drainage (blowdown), no sign of any rust formation in the discharged water was observed.

-Figure 5 show the comparison of the electrical resistance (ER) probes that were used to monitor corrosion rate during these investigations.
-Figure 20 shows the comparison of corrosion rate measurements for the inhibitor treated loop and control reference after 2,200 hours corrosion in hot steam/water closed loop.
 The control probe showed heavy rust formation on its surface, while the 100 mg/L VCI ER probe showed a thin layer of black magnetite and relatively clean surfaces.
-Figure 6 shows the section of the closed loop steel pipe after corrosion tests.
-Comparison of these internal surfaces show that the control pipes internal surfaces are covered by thick Fe2O3, hematite (rust formation due to their high corrosion rate) while the test conducted with corrosion inhibitor VCI is mainly covered by a thin Fe3O4, magnetite oxide.
+Figure 5 shows the section of the closed loop steel pipe after corrosion tests.
+Comparison of these internal surfaces show that the control pipes internal surfaces are covered by thick Fe2O3 (hematite) rust formation due to their high corrosion rate, while the test conducted with corrosion inhibitor VCI is mainly covered by a thin Fe3O4, magnetite oxide.

 XPS analyses were conducted on the internal surfaces of both control sample and inhibitor treated steel pipe.
-Results are shown in Figure 7.
+Results are shown in Figure 6.
 High Resolution XPS analysis was also conducted on both control and inhibitor treated steel pipes, Figure 9.
 The nature of surface oxide was compared after 2.0 nm of the top surface deposits were etched to remove ambient changes or accidental surface contamination.
-XPS data showed that the oxide on internal surface of the control sample (no inhibitor) is hematite (Fe2O3), Fe 2p, with binding energy 710.4 eV, while the oxide on the inhibitor

-Requests for permission to publish this manuscript in any form, in part or in whole, must be in writing to treated pipes were magnetite oxide (Fe3O4), Fe 2p with a binding energy of 708.2 eV (Figure 8).
-These observations reaffirmed that VCI presence in water promotes formation of a protective thin layer of black magnetite, adheres very well to steel pipe surfaces due to its magnetic properties and provides very suitable corrosion performance.
+XPS data showed that the oxide on internal surface of the control sample (no inhibitor) is hematite (Fe2O3), Fe 2p, with binding energy 710.4 eV, whereas the oxide on the inhibitor treated pipes were is magnetite (Fe3O4), Fe 2p, with a binding energy of 708.2 eV (Figure 7).
+These observations reaffirmed that VCI presence in water promotes the formation of a protective thin layer of black magnetite, which adheres very well to steel pipe surfaces due to its magnetic properties, and provides excellent corrosion performance.